ComputerScienceSociety/Programming-challenge/README.md

 # Programming-challenge
-This is the questions and data-set for the programming challenge
+This is the data-set for the programming challenge